Preparing responsible, critical, and creative media professionals for a global, multicultural, and continuously changing landscape.

 Music Production & Recording Industry

-The Music Production and Recording Industry major encourages students to explore the recording industry and, in addition to teaching skills in audio production for a variety of media including film sound, is organized to provide an understanding of the management, creative and leadership roles inside the industry.
+The Music Production and Recording Industry major encourages students to explore the recording industry and related fields.
+In addition to teaching skills in audio production for a variety of media including film sound it's organized to provide an understanding of the management, creative and leadership roles inside the industry.
 Collectively, students in this major collaborate to produce, record and distribute music and recorded audio of all kinds, for all audiences.
 Our students strive to understand how and why the industry operates to succeed in the new media economy.

 Students are not limited to just learning in the classroom; they also have the opportunity to interact one-on-one with industry leaders.